Low-energy interactions between doubly charmed baryons and Goldstone bosons from lattice QCD

 where $p$ is no longer constrained to the original relative momentum mode $n\frac{2\pi}{L}$ ($n=|\mathbf{n}|$ and $\mathbf{n}\in \mathbb{Z}^3$) in the non-interacting case.
 The shift of $p$ from its free mode encodes the underlying scattering information of the finite-volume $B_{cc}\phi$ spectrum on the lattice, which can be translated to infinite-volume matrix elements by means of the L\"uscher's formula~\cite{Luscher:1990ux,Luscher:1991cf} and its generalizations~\cite{Briceno:2014oea}.

 The L\"uscher quantization condition relates the finite-volume energy spectra, modified by interactions, to the infinite-volume scattering amplitudes.
-For a general multi-channel system, the quantization condition in the CM frame reads
+In our single-channel case, the $S$-wave scattering amplitude can be parameterized as